SpeedAug: Policy Acceleration via Tempo-Enriched Policy and RL Fine-Tuning: Related Work

 \section{Related Work}

 \textbf{Imitation Learning for Robotics.} Recent works on Imitation Learning (IL), coupled with efficient data collection via teleoperation, have enabled training real-world robotic skills at a reasonable data collection cost~\citep{aloha,alohaunleashed,mobilealoha,chi2024diffusionpolicy}.
-Furthermore, the literature is advancing toward collecting large-scale robotics datasets and constructing generalized action models~\citep{khazatsky2024droid,rt-x,pi0.5,liu2024rdt,bjorck2025gr00t}.
-Yet, policies obtained from imitation learning are often suboptimal in execution speed~\citep{yuan2025speedtuning,arachchige2025sail,park2024proleptic,guo2025demospeedup} due to the suboptimality of demonstrations.
+Yet, policies obtained from imitation learning are often suboptimal in execution speed~\citep{yuan2025speedtuning,arachchige2025sail,park2024proleptic,guo2025demospeedup,kim2025espada} due to the suboptimality of demonstrations.
 Motivated by this observation, we aim to develop a framework that can fine-tune policies for faster task execution without requiring more demonstrations.

-\textbf{RL Fine-Tuning of Diffusion-Based Policy.} As diffusion-based policies have been a common choice for policy class of pre-trained action models~\citep{chi2024diffusionpolicy,khazatsky2024droid,pi0.5,liu2024rdt,bjorck2025gr00t}, RL fine-tuning of diffusion-based policies has been studied~\citep{dppo2024,hansen2023idql,parl}.
-In this work, we evaluate existing RL methods for accelerating pre-trained policies and improve their sample efficiency using tempo-enriched policy pre-training.
+\textbf{RL Fine-Tuning of Generative Policy.} As generative policies with iterative action prediction have been a common choice for policy class of pre-trained action models~\citep{chi2024diffusionpolicy,khazatsky2024droid,pi0.5,liu2024rdt,bjorck2025gr00t}, RL fine-tuning of generative policies has primarily been studied for optimizing task success rates~\citep{dppo2024,hansen2023idql,parl}.
+Recent works~\citep{realtimeactionchunking,pi0.6} have reported improvements in task throughput; however, they do not explicitly explore intentional action acceleration and instead focus on developing general-purpose RL algorithms.
+In this work, we use existing RL methods to accelerate pre-trained policies and improve their sample efficiency through tempo-enriched policy pre-training.

-\textbf{Fast Policy Execution.} While fast execution of robot has been a long-standing goal of robotics~\citep{nabat2005par4, constantinescu2000smooth,han2019toward,pham2019critically,li2014integrated}, recent works on robotic learning focus on enhancing success rate of challenging tasks rather than swift task execution, resulting in suboptimal execution speed of policy.
-A line of work tackles this problem without fine-tuning the pre-trained policy by skipping the first few steps of action chunks~\citep{park2024proleptic}, conditionally downsampling action chunk~\citep{yuan2025speedtuning,guo2025demospeedup}, and executing action with higher control frequency~\citep{arachchige2025sail}.
-Our approach first explores direct fine-tuning of modern pre-trained policy for faster task execution using RL.
+\textbf{Fast Policy Execution.} While fast execution of robots has been a long-standing goal of robotics~\citep{nabat2005par4, constantinescu2000smooth,han2019toward,pham2019critically,li2014integrated}, recent works on robotic learning focus on enhancing success rate of challenging tasks rather than swift task execution, resulting in suboptimal execution speed of policies.
+A line of work tackles this problem by skipping the first few steps of action chunks~\citep{park2024proleptic}, conditionally downsampling action chunks~\citep{yuan2025speedtuning,guo2025demospeedup,kim2025espada}, and executing action with higher control frequency~\citep{arachchige2025sail}.
+Our approach aims to eliminate the a success rate trade-off introduced by heuristic acceleration methods via RL fine-tuning.